+English

-English ENG4U1 Grade 12 University
+ENG4U1/E Grade 12 - In class or eLearning University

 This course emphasizes consolidation of the literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
 Students will analyse a range of challenging literary texts from various periods, countries, and cultures; interpret and evaluate informational and graphic texts; and create oral, written and media texts in a variety of forms.
 An important focus will be on using academic language coherently and confidently, selecting the reading strategies best suited to particular texts and particular purposes for reading, and developing greater control in writing.
 The course is intended to prepare students for university, college, or the workplace.